TejasAntalDoon/face-recognition-attendance-system/README.md

 - Use well-lit images for training
 - Maintain consistent lighting during recognition
 - Keep the dataset organized with clear folder names
+- For Jupyter users: Close the webcam properly using the stop button to avoid camera lock issues
 - Restart the application after adding new faces
+- In Jupyter: Use "Restart & Run All" when making changes to the code

 ## Contributing